songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

 ## Dataflow
 You can refer to [this](https://cloud.google.com/dataflow) for docs.
  - Cloud version for *Apache Beam*.
+Apache Beam connectors avoid having to write much code to integrate proprietary data sources
  - Preferred for new Hadoop or Spark infrastructure development
  - Process batch or stream data.
+Dataflow provides managed resource scaling for efficient stream processing
  - Serverless, fast, scalable, fault-tolerant.
  - Multi-Step processing data.
 Eg: Wordcount.
  - Cloud dataflow executed as jobs where one or more worker carry out specific tasks